zhangle/aliyun-oss-sdk/wiki/object_based/object.md

       end
     end

-Note: the results maybe instance of Aliyun::Oss::Struct::File or Aliyun::Oss::Struct::Directory, they are both subclass of Aliyun::Oss::Struct::Object, but Directory has method: #list to list objects under it.
+Note: the results maybe instance of ZAliyun::Oss::Struct::File or ZAliyun::Oss::Struct::Directory, they are both subclass of ZAliyun::Oss::Struct::Object, but Directory has method: #list to list objects under it.

 ### Get Object